1smay3/Alpaca-PortfolioManager/README.md

 * Systematise positioning in the above optimal portfolio, taking into account current positioning and trading fees.
 * Generate accessible reporting, including performance and risk.
-* Use the framework built for a more diverse trading system, where optimal portfolios or signals can be introduced as part of an entire 'portfolio system'
+* Use the framework built for a more diverse trading system, where optimal portfolios or signals can be introduced as part of an entire 'portfolio system'.

 ## Libraries
 * [Optimised Factor Portfolio](https://github.com/1smay3/meanvar_factor_etf)